ku-fpg/ku-fpg.github.io/people/andygill.md

 high-level executable specifications that can realistically be compiled into efficient implementations.

-In 2017, Gill took a job at X, the moonshot company, doing applied functional programming in industry.
+In 2017, Gill took a job at X, the moonshot factory, doing applied functional programming in industry.